maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ q = (w, x, y, z) =: w + v $$

-where $$v$$$ is a pure imaginary quaternion with coordinates $$(0, x, y, z)$$, which we will happily identify with the corresponding vector in $$\RR^3$$ when needed. $$w$$ is called the *real* part, and $$v$$ the *imaginary* part, just like for complex numbers.
+where $$v$$ is a pure imaginary quaternion with coordinates $$(0, x, y, z)$$, which we will happily identify with the corresponding vector in $$\RR^3$$ when needed. $$w$$ is called the *real* part, and $$v$$ the *imaginary* part, just like for complex numbers.

 ## Product

-The quaternion product follows from the matrix product.
-In coordinates, the product has the following expression:
+The quaternion product follows from the matrix representation product.
+In coordinates, it has the following expression:

 $$
 ab = (w_a + n_a) (w_b + n_b) = w_a w_b - n_a^T n_b \quad + \quad w_a n_b + n_a w_b + n_a\times n_b